timescale/docs/_partials/_migrate_dual_write_step2.md

 You may also want to execute the same read queries on the source and target database to evaluate the correctness and performance of the results which the queries deliver.
-Bear in mind that the new database spends a certain amount of time without all data being present, so you should expect that the results are not the same for some period (potentially a number of days).
+Bear in mind that the target database spends a certain amount of time without all data being present, so you should expect that the results are not the same for some period (potentially a number of days).